ILIAS-eLearning/ILIAS/templates/Readme.md

 in your skins folder.

 Examples:
-* `Module/Service` related template files must be stored in a similar subdirectory structure (omit the `templates` subdirectory).
-E.g. to replace the template file `Services/XYZ/templates/tpl.xyz.html` create a new version at `Customizing/global/skin/myskin/Services/XYZ/tpl.xyz.html`.
+* `components` related template files must be stored in a similar subdirectory structure (omit the `templates` subdirectory).
+E.g. to replace the template file `components/ILIAS/XYZ/templates/tpl.xyz.html` create a new version at `Customizing/global/skin/myskin/components/ILIAS/XYZ/tpl.xyz.html`.
 A template of a UI Component located in `src/UI/templates/default/XYZ/tpl.xyz.html` can be customized by creating a `Customizing/global/skin/myskin/UI/XYZ/tpl.xyz.html` file.